-SHOULDER MASSAGE TECHNIQUES: ROTATOR CUFF
+SHOULDER MASSAGE TUTORIAL: ROTATOR CUFF

 The shoulder, as you may know, is the most moveable joint in the human body - making it also the most vulnerable.
 So its tendons have a heavy task to bear.
 The rotator cuff is a small window into what the heck could be going on with your client's shoulder.
 Distinguishing the rotator cuff muscles and their collective raison d’être from the rest of the muscles can be... well, challenging.